How do you know if you've found a scholarly article?

 Abstract: The first section of a scholarly article, right after the title and author info, is an abstract, which is a summary of the article including a brief description of methods and results.

 Article Title: If the title of the article is short and catchy, it may be a popular article.
 Many titles of scholarly articles are long and precise.

 Appearance: Popular magazines, may have many photographs and advertisements.
 Scholarly journals will be mostly text with graph and charts and few ads.

-Authors: Is the author a staff writer?
+Authors: Is there no author listed?
+Is the author a staff writer?
 Then it is not a scholarly article.
 Scholarly articles are written by practitioners, theorists, and educators.